pwjablonski/cn-sta-pitch/README.md

 3. Read through the `README.md` thouroughly
 4. Open up the slides `🕶️Show` and read through the slides and notes
     - Male sure to open up and review all coding samples
-    - If using a remixed verision of an exercise make sure to update the urls in `lessonData.js`
+    - If using a remixed verision of an exercise make sure to update the lesson urls
 5. When you are ready, post the student facing slides to google classroom via the Actions Panel in the bottom left hand corner
 6. Practice, Practice, Practice!